SajadSaeediG/vibration_labs/soft-close_drawer_slides/README.md

-# Simulation of a single-DOF vibration system
+# Free Vibration - Simulation of a single-DOF vibration system
 ## Sliding Drawer